Stanford School of Medicine

 As part of the Google Personal Growth Series, Google University recently invited Dan Siegel to address two crucial questions: What is the mind? and How can we create a healthy mind?
 In his talk, Dr. Siegel examines and explores ways to create a healthy mind, an integrated brain, and mindful, empathic relationships.

-Blue Man Groupwith Dr. Dan Siegel
+What is Mindsight?with Dr. Dan Siegel

 The Hawn Foundation